POSTS TAGGED: Replicant

-Posted March 13, 2014 By: Will Verduzco
+Posted March 13, 2014 at 02:30 pm by Will Verduzco

 Earlier today, we talked about how the Replicant team found a potential backdoor in Samsung’s proprietary radio software.
 As demonstrated in a proof-of-concept attack, this allowed certain baseband code to gain access to a device’s storage under a specific set of circumstances.
 But upon closer inspection, this backdoor is most likely not as bad as it was initially made out to be.

-Posted March 13, 2014 By: Will Verduzco
+Posted March 13, 2014 at 06:00 am by Will Verduzco

 You may recall that about five months ago, we touched upon a study demonstrating how OEM modifications are the primary cause for most “Android” security issues.
 Unfortunately, we offer yet another example of OEM-caused security issues—but this time, it’s not because of an OEM skin or bloatware.
 Rather, this is a potential vulnerability at a far deeper level: proprietary modem software.